groq/mlagility/docs/benchit_user_guide.md

 ## Just Benchmark It

-The simplest way to get started with MLABench is to use our `benchit` command line interface (CLI), which can take any python script that instantiates and calls PyTorch/Keras model(s) and benchmark them on any supported device and runtime.
+The simplest way to get started with MLAgility's tools is to use our `benchit` command line interface (CLI), which can take any python script that instantiates and calls PyTorch/Keras model(s) and benchmark them on any supported device and runtime.

 On your command line:

 ```
-pip install mlabench
+pip install mlagility
 benchit your_script.py --device x86
 ```